sagemath/trac_to_gh/Issue 4864.md

 # Issue 4864: graphviz optional spkg is broken on our main devel machine (sage.math)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4864

 Original creator: was